brandonio21/wallepy/README.md

 wallepy
 =======
-An automatic wallpaper getter and setter using `feh`.
+An automatic wallpaper getter and setter.
 Specify a list of URLs in a textfile and wallepy will randomly choose one, download the image, and set it as your wallpaper.